Bobbie Goulding: Playing career

 On 1 June 2014, Goulding came out of playing retirement (after a nine-year break) to play in for Barrow Raiders in their Championship fixture against fellow strugglers Rochdale Hornets.
 Goulding played with number 3+4 on his back, because the number 7 squad number was taken by Barrow Raiders Liam Campbell.
 Goulding helped the team to only their second victory at that point all season and lifted Barrow Raiders off the bottom of the table.
 He was sent off for dissent in the next fixture against Doncaster, and received a five-match suspension for the incident.

 Coaching career

 He joined Rochdale Hornets initially as player-coach, and his playing career ended in 2005 after a biceps injury.
 He left his post at Rochdale Hornets in November 2005, citing frustration at the club's financial problems.
 During his two seasons in charge at the National League One club he had not had a proper contract, despite impressing and twice being nominated for coach of the year.

 He rejoined Rochdale Hornets as a coach in September 2007 before departing again in May 2008.

 On 28 February 2009 Goulding was named the coach of France.

-On 31 March 2014 Bobby took charge as head coach of Championship side Barrow Raiders with the club routed to the bottom of the league.
+On 31 March 2014 Bobby took charge as head coach of Championship side Barrow Raiders with the club rooted to the bottom of the league.
 His job is to try to keep Barrow out of the bottom 5 relegation places as the leagues are being restructured in 2015.